TusharParihar13/rfm-segmentation-churn-analysis/README.md

 │   └── frequency_vs_monetary.png
 │
 ├── sql/
-│   └── rfm_queries.sql             # All SQL queries used in the project
+│   └── Exploratory SQL Queries.sql
-│
+│   └── SQL for RFM Base Table             # All SQL queries used in the project │
 ├── requirements.txt
 └── README.md